 Project/Artist Statement – Carol Wylie

-In April of 2016 I attended the Saskatoon Holocaust Memorial service.
-As survivor Nate Leipciger spoke of his horrifying experiences in a Nazi death camp, and his ongoing efforts to educate and shed light on these atrocities, I was struck anew by the extent of abuse a human being can endure at the hand of another.
-Several events occurred following that service that brought to mind the issue of the residential school experience of 150,000 Indigenous children.
-Indian Affairs Superintendent Duncan Campbell Scott, in 1910, called residential schools “The Final Solution,” preceding Hitler’s similar pronouncement regarding the death camps and the “Jewish problem” decades later.
-Separating families, cutting hair, replacing names with numbers were oppressive methods of dehumanizing and othering.
+In 2016, at the Saskatoon Holocaust Memorial service, I witnessed survivor Nate Leipciger speak of his experiences in a Nazi death camp, and his ongoing efforts to educate and shed light on these atrocities.
+I was struck, as I always am after hearing these firsthand accounts, by the extent of abuse a human being can endure at the hand of another.
+I pondered beginning a project of painted portraits of Holocaust survivors, as a record of these memories.
+At the same time several events occurred in my life recalling the issue of the residential school experience of 150,000 Indigenous children.
+Indian Affairs Superintendent Duncan Campbell Scott, in 1910, called residential schools “The Final Solution,” preceding Hitler’s similar pronouncement regarding the death camps and the “Jewish problem”.
+Separating families, cutting hair, replacing names with numbers were oppressive methods of dehumanizing and othering utilized in both instances.
 I learned that both groups of survivors have connected around strategies of survival and healing.
-Holocaust survivor Robert Waisman, who has met with Indigenous survivors and talked about his experience at Buchenwald, speaks of “a sacred duty and responsibility” toward helping residential school survivors heal.
-He stated, “we cannot, and we should not, compare sufferings.
-Each suffering is unique…I don’t compare my sufferings or the holocaust to what happened in residential schools.
-We did it [survived] – so can you.”
-Both Indigenous survivors and Jewish survivors speak of a solidarity forged from the shared need to find ways of healing personal and generational trauma in the wake of horrendous abuse and attempted genocide, and of the need to educate.
+Indigenous survivors and Jewish survivors speak of a solidarity forged from the shared need to find ways of healing personal and generational trauma in the wake of horrendous abuse and attempted genocide, and of the need to educate.

 *I would like to gratefully acknowledge the Saskatchewan Foundation of the Arts for their generous support of this project.